jsassu20/OpenCore-HotPatching-Guide/12-060D Patch/12-1-Common 060D patch/README.md

 -The method described in this article is applicable to Hotpatch.
 -For any binary renaming used, the `System DSDT` file should be extracted for verification.
--HP machine `06/0D` patch is special, please refer to "12-2-HP Special 060D Patch" for details